khailey-zz/fio_scripts/README.md

 	source("data_emc.r")
 	source("fiopg.r")

-There three graphs
+Each PNG file will have 3 graphs

 1. latency on a log scale
 2. latency on a base 10 scale
 3. throughout MB/s

 1: the log scale latency has several parts
 -------------------------------------------

-+ 4 lines
+Four lines:

 1. max latency - dashed red line
 2. 99% latency - top of light grey shaded area
 3. 95% latency - top of dark grey shaded area
 4. avg latency   - black line

+Plus:

-+ back ground is shaded with bars 0 percent at bottom to 100% at top
++ back ground is barchaerts, 0 percent at bottom to 100% at top

         light blue % of I/Os below 1ms - probably some sort of cache read green % of I/Os below 10ms